Table of Contents

-The diagnosis of SPB is established if the patient has an ascetic fluid polymorphonuclear leukocytes count of 250 cells/mm3 or more and a positive ascetic fluid bacterial culture.
+SPB is diagnosed if the patient has an ascetic fluid polymorphonuclear leukocytes count of 250 cells/mm3 or more and a positive ascetic fluid bacterial culture.

 Treatment of SPB

 Patients with SPB should receive empirical antibiotic therapy.
-Cefotaxime 2 g IV, every eight hours for five days or ceftriaxone 1 g IV every 12 hours is the standard treatment of SPB.
-In patients with SPB and ESLD, IV cefotaxime with albumin should be administered.
+The current standard treatment is cefotaxime 2 g IV, every eight hours for five days or ceftriaxone 1 g IV every 12 hours.
+Patients with SPB and ESLD should be treated with IV cefotaxime with albumin.
 Norfloxacin 400 mg daily can be used for secondary prophylaxis in SPB.

-20% of the patients hospitalized because of cirrhotic ascites are expected to develop renal dysfunction.
+In about 20% of cases, patients who are hospitalized because of cirrhotic ascites develop renal dysfunction.
 HRS can be classified into two types.
-Type 1 HRS is defined as a doubling in serum creatinine to more than 2.5 mg/dL in less than 2 weeks and is associated with SBP and other infectious complications.
-Type 1 HRS is associated with high mortality and vasoconstrictors are the mainstay of treatment which could be combined with albumin.
+Type 1 HRS, defined as a doubling in serum creatinine to more than 2.5 mg/dL in less than two weeks, is associated with SBP and other infectious complications with high mortality.
+Vasoconstrictors are the mainstay of treatment, which could be combined with albumin.

-Type 2 HRS, on the other hand, is associated with refractory ascites and has a slower progression, with a serum creatinine level that is between 1.5 and 2.5 mg/dL.
+Type 2 HRS, on the other hand, is associated with refractory ascites.
+It has a slower progression with a serum creatinine level that is between 1.5 and 2.5 mg/dL.

-Median survival in type 1 HRS is approximately 2 weeks if not treated and for type 2 it is around 4 months.
-Patients with HRS can be considered as end-stage liver disease cases.
+Median survival in untreated type 1 HRS is approximately two weeks.
+For untreated type 2, median survival is around four months.
+Patients with HRS can be considered ESLD cases.

 Varices develop as a result of portal hypertension.

-The portal-venous circulation is connected to the systemic arteriovenous circulation in different points such as in the stomach, esophagus, and rectum.
-When portal hypertension occurs, the veins in these areas can become engorged and enlarged, creating esophageal and gastric varices, which can manifest as upper gastro-intestinal bleeding if the enlarged vessels rupture.
+Portal-venous circulation is connected to the systemic arteriovenous circulation at different points, such as the stomach, esophagus, and rectum.
+When portal hypertension occurs, the veins in these areas can become engorged and enlarged, creating esophageal and gastric varices, which can manifest as upper gastro-intestinal bleeding if an enlarged vessel ruptures.

 Varices can be classified into large and small with 5 mm as the cut-off.
-Table 1 summarizes the Child-Turcotte-Pugh classification system of cirrhosis.
+Table 1 summarizes the Child-Turcotte-Pugh cirrhosis classification system.